marcin007/myworkout-api/README.md

-This is a simple api of application for tracking your exercises with **[Spring Boot](https://spring.io/projects/spring-boot)** The backend of API is complete and secured via API key.
+This is a simple api of application for tracking your exercises with **[Spring Boot](https://spring.io/projects/spring-boot)** The application is secured via API key.